A SwiftUI List and Navigation Tutorial

 The assets to be used in the project are included in the source code sample download provided with the book available from the following URL:

-Once the code samples have been downloaded and unpacked, open a Finder window, locate the CarAssets. xcassets folder and drag and drop it into the Shared folder within the project navigator panel as illustrated in Figure 29-1:
+Once the code samples have been downloaded and unpacked, open a Finder window, locate the CarAssets.xcassets folder and drag and drop it onto the project navigator panel, as illustrated in Figure 31-1:

 Adding the Car Structure

-Now that the JSON file has been added to the project, a structure needs to be declared to represent each car model.
+A structure needs to be declared to represent each car model.
 Add a new Swift file to the project by selecting the File -> New -> File… menu option, selecting Swift File in the template dialog and clicking on the Next button.
-On the subsequent screen, name the file Car.swift before clicking on the Create button.
+Name the file Car.swift on the subsequent screen before clicking on the Create button.

 import SwiftUI